drewloewe/self-assessments/final.md

 &#10008; Incomplete

-* Not turned in, or turned in but without meeting specifications
+* Not turned in, or turned in but without meeting specifications, probably because it was superficial and vague